rodneyshupe/Cookbook/Recipes/Entrees-Poultry.rst

    additional 10 minutes.
 Let the chicken cool and then sslice.
 4. Turn the oven off and wrap pita in aluminum foil and place in hot oven for 2 minutes to warm.
-5. Assemble the gyro, by adding onions, tomato, letuce and Tzatziki Sauce to pitas.
+5. Assemble the gyro, by adding onions, cucumber, tomato, letuce and Tzatziki Sauce to pitas.

 .. raw:: pdf